Scheduled MonumentsEnglandLong Meg and Her Daughters stone circle, associated cursus and prehistoric enclosure

 What is Long Meg and Her Daughters stone circle, associated cursus and prehistoric enclosure?

-Long Meg and Her Daughters is a stone circle located near Little Salkeld in Cumbria, comprising a ring of approximately seventy stones with Long Meg itself, a distinctive red sandstone monolith, positioned to the south-west of the circle.
+Long Meg and Her Daughters is a Neolithic stone circle situated near Little Salkeld in Cumberland, comprising a ring of around sixty stones with Long Meg itself, a distinctive red sandstone monolith, positioned outside the circle to the south-west.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007866.

 Who is responsible for protecting Long Meg and Her Daughters stone circle, associated cursus and prehistoric enclosure?